YingkaiHao/LeetCode/DataStructure/tree.md

 ### (8).
 Subtree of another tree

 Given the roots of two binary trees root and subRoot, return true if there is a subtree of root with the same structure and node values of subRoot and false otherwise.
 A subtree of a binary tree is a tree that consists of a node in tree and all of this node's descendents.
 The tree could also be considered as a subtree of itself.
+(Problem 572)

 Example1: